smithy-security/docs/docs/tutorials/quickstart.md

 sidebar_position: 1
 ---

-In this tutorial we will set up Dracon locally and run a pipeline to scan Golang repositories for vulnerabilities.
-Along the way we will encounter [Kubernetes](https://kubernetes.io/), [Tekton](https://tekton.dev/) and Dracon components.
+In this tutorial we will set up Smithy locally and run a pipeline to scan Golang repositories for vulnerabilities.
+Along the way we will encounter [Kubernetes](https://kubernetes.io/), [Tekton](https://tekton.dev/) and Smithy components.

 ## Requirements